JUB-Yoush/personal-site/src/routes/projects/+page.md

 <br>
 <br>

+## <a class="project-header" href="https://github.com/GDYUClub/robo-scrimblo" target="_blank" >Robo-Scrimblo</a>
+#### Discord.py MongoDB Docker GithubActions

+- A python discord bot that manages GDYU Bounties, as well as manages votes for the game to play in the GESC.
+- Set up automatic docker container creation and deployment, I don't need to ssh into the host pc, pull the changes, and rebuild myself lol
+- It's hosted on a Raspberry pi under my desk.

+## <a class="project-header" href="https://github.com/GDYUClub/The-Maze" target="_blank" >The Maze</a>
+#### Godot Engine 4

+- GDYU's First collaborative Game development project.
+I was apprehensive to try collaborative game dev out, and we did run into a lot of the issues I had anticipated, but we learned a lot and know what to do next time.

 ## <a class="project-header" href="https://github.com/JUB-Yoush/ResumeRumble" target="_blank" >Resume Rumble</a>
 #### Next.js React Tailwind CSS TypeScript Prisma MySQL PlanetScale AWS
 - My team's project for Hack the Valley 2023.
 We wanted to make a resume reviewer but thought it would be funny to "gamify" it through adding things like "ranked resume battles" and a "resume elo score"